annitya/eZ-completion/readme.md

     - Do some internal testing at Keyteq.
         - Look for broken type-chains.
         - Errors while using the plugin?
         - Other problems and suggestions.
-        - Is array-completion sluggish?
 * Walkthrough of all changes in 1.0.3.
 Refactor ftw.
+    - There is probably room for improvement regarding type-chain parsing.

 Roadmap 1.0.4:
 --------------